Embedded democracy: Defective democracy

-see also page Defective democracy

 Illiberal democracy

-See also main article on illiberal democracy.

 Illiberal democracy is one of the four subtypes of defective democracy.
 Differentiating illiberal democracies from other types of democracy is difficult.
 One method used to differentiate is by using numerical thresholds provided by the ‘‘civil rights scale,’’ which is one of two measurement scales used by Freedom House.
 Every regime with a score of 3.5-5.5 on a scale of 1-7, with 7 being a completely totalitarian regime, is considered an illiberal democracy.
 However, Freedom House offers no justification for these thresholds, and the scales used are often outdated.

 Illiberal democracies are in a weak, incomplete, and damaged constitutional state.
 The executive and legislative control of the state is only weakly limited by the judiciary.
 Additionally, constitutional norms in an illiberal democracy have little impact on government actions, and individual civil rights are either partially repressed or not yet established.
 The legitimacy of the rule of law is damaged.
 Illiberal democracy is the most common type of defective democracy, constituting 22 of 29 defective democracies as defined by Merkel.
 Examples of illiberal democracies include many Latin American countries, as well as some countries in Eastern Europe and Asia.
 The following are illiberal democracies: Brazil, Bolivia, Guatemala, El Salvador, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Albania, Bulgaria, Croatia, Macedonia, Moldova, Romania, Russia, Ukraine, Thailand, Philippines, Bangladesh, and Nepal.